talal/ilm/README.md

 # ilm

-> ilm (Urdu: علم) is the Urdu term for knowledge.
+> ilm (Urdu: عِلْم) is the Urdu term for knowledge.
 It is pronounced as ill-lm.

 A versatile, clean and minimal template for non-fiction writing.
 The template is ideal for [class notes](https://github.com/talal/ilm/blob/main/examples/lecture-notes), reports, and